jjberg83/jjberg83/README.md

 ### Hi there 👋 I´m Jørund Jenssen Berg.
-C# padawan.
+C# and React padawan.
 Loves Unix and Mac.
 Would love to master Vim plugin in VSCode.

 <!--